·

 Amazing drinks in Armenia

 Apart from the amazing food of Armenia, there’s also the drinks!
 Wine is the most popular drink along with brandy (Ararat is the national brand name).
-But you shouldn’t leave without trying the lemonade and coffee, which is traditionally cooked a la Turc (boiled in a coffee pot on live embers).

 Armenian wine

-Although Georgia holds the title when it comes to the origin of wine, Armenian wine comes close.
-Armenia is one of the oldest wine producing regions of the world with 6000 years of producing.
+Armenia is one of the oldest wine-producing regions of the world with 6000 years of production.
 You can have wine at any restaurant or cafe, and it’s super delicious.

 For a great experience, you can taste and buy wine at In Vino in Yerevan.